python/devguide/patch.rst

 help revisions``.
 Just please make sure that you generate a **single, condensed** patch rather than a series of several changesets.

+Also, please make sure your patch is whitespace normalized. ``make patchcheck`` will check this for you.

 Submitting
 ----------